cmjang/humanoid-DM/README.md

 ## Acknowledgment

 The implementation of Humanoid-Gym relies on resources from [legged_gym](https://github.com/leggedrobotics/legged_gym) and [rsl_rl](https://github.com/leggedrobotics/rsl_rl) projects, created by the Robotic Systems Lab.
 We specifically utilize the `LeggedRobot` implementation from their research to enhance our codebase.

-## Any Questions?

-If you have any more questions, please contact [support@robotera.com](mailto:support@robotera.com) or create an issue in this repository.